-By comparison, Elise Boulding article (Boulding, 1977) gives also a bird”s-eye view of a peaceful imaginary that comes from the past –also found in historical documents.
-There are recurring images of human beings living peaceful together in a garden, as Boulding wrote, taken from holy books; it is possible to see that “harmonic gardens” appear in Jewish, Christian and Muslim imaginary – seen in literature or artistic compositions.
-These gardens are inspired in a golden age form the past, are an imagined coming age or an after life.
+By comparison, Elise Boulding article (Boulding, 1977) gives also a bird”s-eye view of a peaceful image that comes from the past –also found in historical documents.
+There are recurring images of human beings living peacefully together in a garden, as Boulding wrote, taken from holy books; it is possible to see that “harmonic gardens” appear in Jewish, Christian and Muslim imaginary – seen in literature or artistic compositions.
+These gardens are inspired in a golden age form the past, are an imagined coming age or an afterlife.
 “Non-militaristic welfare state that was conceived as desirable in the intellectual imagination”, declare Boulding.

 From the Chines tradition, for instance, there are writers and thinkers that had questioned the need or validity of violence and warfare – see Lau-Tzu, Confucius, Mencius or Mo-Tsu (Boulding, 1977).
 They went over and above the idea of accepting human conflict and violent behaviors; they believed in a peaceful and social order where abundance was shared.
 As a way of example, Lao-Tzu (6th century B.C) cautioned against war, seeing that as an instrument for social policy.
 Moreover, Mo-Tsu (5th century B.C) recommended love as a political principle.

 Alternative futures: Does matter whether we can create constructs of the disarmed world?

 Back to Elise Boulding article, she begs the next question: Does matter whether we can create constructs of the disarmed world?
 There are alternative futures, according to the sociologist: “involve recycling, the simple life and back to the land movement, certainly has some serious exponents, but more people like to read about it than do it” (for example, as it is seen in the movie “Into the wild”, inspirited in a novel from Jon Karkauer done in 1998).